-Students enrolled at the CTC retain membership in their respective home schools.
+Students enrolled at the MCCTC retain membership in their respective home schools.
 A student must meet the graduation requirements set by the home school to receive a diploma.
-MCCTC students will wear their caps and gowns at our Awards Ceremony in May/June.
-Students walk one time during his/her tenure at MCCTC at the conclusion of their first program.
-Participation in our Senior Ceremony is a privilege - not a right.
+MCCTC students will wear their caps and gowns at our Awards Ceremony in May or June.
+Students walk one time during their tenure at MCCTC at the conclusion of their first program.
+Participation in our Awards Ceremony is a privilege - not a right.